unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour

 This spell turns the flesh of a willing creature you touch as hard as stone.
-Until the spell ends, the target has resistance to nonmagical bludgeoning, piercing, and slashing damage.
+Until the spell ends, the target has resistance to nontek bludgeoning, piercing, and slashing damage.

 ##### Storm of Vengeance